jmccormac01/RaspberryPi/README.md

 ## Code Example

+*gpio_test.py* is a simple program with no command line options.
+It is simply to demonstrate how to set up and read the state of 2 GPIO pins on a Raspberry Pi.
+You can change the pin numbers and modify this code to read any number of pins.
+This example was written using a Hall effect sensor which was trigger by moving a magnet in front of it.
+Hence the print statements, _Tiggered_ and _Not Triggered_ .

-SdCardPrep.py is used to dump a bootable image onto an SD card in preparation for building a new OS.
+*SdCardPrep.py* is used to dump a bootable image onto an SD card in preparation for building a new OS.

 ```
 usage: SdCardPrep.py [-h] sdcard {2,3,4} imgfile